Desk Detox Yoga (30 min)

 Wambui was born in Nairobi, Kenya to an English-Danish mother and a Kenyan (Kikuyu) father.
 She was raised in the United States, has worked and lived in Chile and the United Arab Emirates and is now based in Helsinki, Finland where she lives with Petri and their two sons.

-Visit her online booking page to read more about her offerings.
+Visit her website to read more about her offerings.